MichaelMacaulay/zksync-subgraph-docs/subgraph-tut.md

 ### Create a subgraph on Subgraph Studio⁠

 Go to the [Subgraph Studio](https://thegraph.com/studio/) and connect your wallet.
 Once your wallet is connected, you can begin by clicking “Create a Subgraph”.
-When choosing a name, it is recommended to use Title Case: “Subgraph Name Chain Name.”
+When choosing a name, it's recommended to use Title Case, including the subgraph and chain name, e.g., "MyDapp Subgraph zkSync".

 ![Create a Subgraph](https://lh7-us.googleusercontent.com/docsz/AD_4nXf8OTdwMxlKQGKzIF_kYR7NPKeh9TmWnZBYxb7ft_YbdOdx_VVtbp6PslN7N1KGUzNpIDCmaXppdrllM1cw_J4L8Na03BXOWzJTK1POCve0nkRjQYgWJ60QHAdtQ4Niy83SMM8m0F0f-N-AJj4PDqDPlA5M?key=fnI6SyFgXU9SZRNX5C5vPQ)